temporalio/documentation/docs/production-readiness/bootstrap.md

 ---
 id: bootstrap
-title: Temporal production readiness guide - Bootstrapping
+title: Temporal production readiness - Bootstrap
 sidebar_label: Bootstrap
 description: This guide provides a comprehensive overview of the path to a production-ready Temporal use case.
 toc_max_heading_level: 4